mkmat/ETH-Computational-Thinking-Labs/README.md

 Create your personal GitHub account at www.github.com

 Check your settings like email notifactions etc. under 'Settings'.
+A helpful video explaining some GitHub features is available [here at youtube](https://www.youtube.com/watch?v=iqW_yzZkU_8).

 ## 7. Write and Run python3 scripts in vscode<a name="vscode"></a>